MetOs-UiO/eScience2025/docs/course_workflow/workflow.rst

     .. attention::

-        If git still asks for credentials, even if you did ``git auth login``:
+        If github still asks for credentials, even if you did ``gh auth login``:

         .. code-block:: bash

-            git auth refresh
+            gh auth refresh
             # will ask for yes.
 It will give you a OTP for github.
             # got to https://github.com/login/device,
             # since we do not have the browser within jupyterlab
             # login, enter OTP
-            git auth status
+            gh auth status

 4. Sharing your work within the group